Our guide to elite status on United Airlines gives an overview of the benefits and ways to earn status, plus tips to earn status faster.

 Here’s how each of those requirements breaks down:

-- PQS (Premier qualifying segments) are based on the number of paid segments you fly each year.
+- PQFs (Premier qualifying flights) are based on the number of flights (defined as a takeoff and landing) that you fly each year.

 Shortcuts to United MileagePlus Premier status